kirill-kolomin/ngx-testbox-docs/docs/tutorial-basics/API definition.md

 A utility class that provides a convenient API for interacting with elements in tests using test IDs.

 This class simplifies the process of querying for elements and performing common actions like clicking, focusing, and getting text content.
-It works with elements that have a test ID attribute, be default with ID attributes that applied by the TestIdDirective.
+It works with elements that have a test ID attribute, by default with ID attributes that are applied by the TestIdDirective.

+**Type Parameters**:

+- `TestIds` - A readonly array of string literals representing the test IDs to be used

+**Properties**:

+- `elements` - A record of element APIs for each test ID, providing access to methods for each element identified by a test ID

+**Constructor Parameters**:

+- `debugElement` - The root debug element to search within
+- `testIds` - An array of test IDs to create element APIs for
+- `testIdAttribute` - The attribute name used for test IDs (default: 'data-test-id')

+**Example:**

 ```typescript
 import {DebugElementHarness} from 'ngx-testbox/testing';